-10.26 Amendment No. 2 to MHC Operating Limited Partnership Amended and Restated Partnership Agreement dated February 15, 1996

-10.27

-10.2/~~~~

-10 00444444 members of management of the Company dated January 2, 1996

-10.28

-members of management of the Company dated January 2, 1996

-10.29 · · · · · · · · · · · · · · · · · · ·

-management of the Company dated January 2, 1996

-10.30 Second Amended and Restated MHC Operating Limited Partnership

-Agreement of Limited Partnership, dated as of March 15, 1996

-11 Not applicable

-12 Computation of Ratio of Earnings to Fixed Charges

-13 Not applicable

-16 Not applicable

-18 Not applicable

-21 Subsidiaries of the registrant

-22 Not applicable

-23 Consent of Independent Auditors

-23.1 Consent of Independent Auditors

-24.1 Power of Attorney for John F. Podjasek, Jr. dated March 5, 1997

-24.2 Power of Attorney for Michael A. Torres dated January 29, 1997

-24.3 Power of Attorney for Thomas E. Dobrowski dated February 27, 1997

-24.4 Power of Attorney for Gary Waterman dated February 26, 1997

-24.5 Power of Attorney for Donald S. Chisholm dated February 25, 1997

-24.6 Power of Attorney for Louis H. Masotti dated March 4, 1997

-27 Financial Data Schedule

-28 Not applicable
+10.26 Amendment No. 2 to MHC Operating Limited Partnership Amended 40 07+++++ and Restated Partnership Agreement dated February 15, 1996 10.27 Form of Subscription Agreement between the Company and certain 10.28 members of management of the Company dated January 2, 1996 Form of Secured Promissory Note payable to the Company by certain 10.20 members of management of the Company dated January 2, 1996 10.29 Form of Pledge Agreement between the Company and certain members of 10.23 management of the Company dated January 2, 1996 10 30 Second Amended and Restated MHC Operating Limited Partnership 10100 Agreement of Limited Partnership, dated as of March 15, 1996 11 Not applicable 12 Computation of Ratio of Earnings to Fixed Charges 13 Not applicable 16 Not applicable 18 Not applicable 21 Subsidiaries of the registrant 22 Not applicable 23 Consent of Independent Auditors 23.1 Consent of Independent Auditors Power of Attorney for John F. Podjasek, Jr. dated March 5, 1997 Power of Attorney for Michael A. Torres dated January 29, 1997 Power of Attorney for Thomas E. Dobrowski dated February 27, 1997 Power of Attorney for Gary Waterman dated February 26, 1997 Power of Attorney for Donald S. Chisholm dated February 25, 1997 Power of Attorney for Louis H. Masotti dated March 4, 1997 27 Financial Data Schedule 28 Not applicable Inc luded as an exhibit to the Company's Form S-11 Registration tement, File No. 33-55994, and incorporated herein by reference.

-- \ Included as an exhibit to the Company's Form S-11 Registration Statement, File No. 33-55994, and incorporated herein by reference. - \\ Included as an exhibit to the Company's Form S-11 Registration Statement, File No. 33-67750, and incorporated herein by reference. - \\\ Included as an exhibit to the Company's Report on Form 10-K dated December 31, 1993, and incorporated herein by reference. - \\\\ Included as an exhibit to the Company's Report on Form 10-K dated December 31, 1994, and incorporated herein by reference. - \\\\\ Included as an exhibit to the Company's Report on Form 10-Q for the quarter ended March 31, 1996, and incorporated herein by reference. - \\\\\\ Included as an exhibit to the Company's Report on Form 10-Q for the quarter ended June 30, 1996, and incorporated herein by reference.
+- Included as an exhibit to the Company's Form S-11 Registration Statement, File No. 33-67750, and incorporated herein by reference. - Included as an exhibit to the Company's Report on Form 10-K dated December 31, 1993, and incorporated herein by reference. - Included as an exhibit to the Company's Report on Form 10-K dated December 31, 1994, and incorporated herein by reference. - Included as an exhibit to the Company's Report on Form 10-Q for the quarter ended March 31, 1996, and incorporated herein by reference. - Included as an exhibit to the Company's Report on Form 10-Q for the quarter ended June 30, 1996, and incorporated herein by reference. - Filed herewith.